Why Does Reasoning Length Converge? Unveiling the Underfitting-Overfitting Trade-off in Chain-of-Thought: Conclusion

 \section{Conclusion}

-In this paper, we introduced CoT-Space, a novel theoretical framework that addresses the critical misalignment between token-level RL theories and the reasoning-level nature of CoT by reframing LLM reasoning as a continuous optimization problem.
+In this paper, we introduced CoT-Space, a novel theoretical framework that addresses the critical misalignment between token-level reasoning formulation and the reasoning-level nature of CoT by reframing LLM reasoning as a continuous state optimization problem.
 This shift in perspective serves as a conceptual bridge, demonstrating that the foundational principles of classical machine learning are not obsolete but can be powerfully revitalized to analyze modern LLM behaviors.
-By revitalizing classical concepts of optimization and risk analysis, we demonstrate that a fundamental trade-off between underfitting (shorter CoTs) and overfitting (longer CoTs) governs the reasoning process.
+By revitalizing classical concepts of noise and risk analysis, we demonstrate that a fundamental trade-off between underfitting (shorter CoTs) and overfitting (longer CoTs) governs the reasoning process.
 This analysis provides a solid theoretical grounding for the existence of an optimal CoT length, $L_{opt}$, that minimizes total error.
-Looking forward, the CoT-Space framework offers a foundation for designing more principled algorithms and advancing our ability to build more capable and reliable AI reasoning systems.
+Looking forward, the CoT-Space framework offers a foundation for designing more principled algorithms and advancing our ability to build more reliable AI reasoning systems.